 Economic situation The economy is picking up

-The backbone of the Albanian economy is agriculture.
-While its share in gross domestic product has dropped to just under 20 per cent, it accounts for nearly 40 per cent of all jobs.
+The agricultural sector is an important pillar of Albania’s economy.
+While its share in gross domestic product has dropped to around 18 per cent, it accounts for roughly one third of all jobs.
 Most people in the sector are smallholders who are engaged in subsistence farming.

 The growth of Albania's economy is driven mainly by the textile and leather industries, telecommunications and tourism.
 The country is one of the biodiversity hotspots in Europe.

 However, so far it has lacked both the political will and the financial and human resources to monitor and enforce compliance with existing environmental legislation.
 The government took a very encouraging step in March 2023 by designating a national park to protect the Vjosa, the last big wild river in Europe.